-The City Council held a Study Session on November 14, 2023 (see Exhibit 4) and directed staff to prepare the Precise Plan.
-Council directed that the Precise Plan area include the General Plan Change Area as well as the property at Moffett Boulevard and Middlefield Road (Valero gas station).
-Additionally, Council directed staff to study the inclusion of the properties at 500 West Middlefield Road (Willow Park homeowners association (HOA) residential condominiums), 555 West Middlefield Road (AvalonBay residential apartment community), and 500 Moffett Boulevard (Shenandoah Square, a federally owned property controlled by the U.S. Army) into the Precise Plan boundaries.
+The City Council held a Study Session on November 14, 2023 (see Attachment 4-City Council Study Session Report and Attachments of November 14, 2023) and directed staff to prepare the Precise Plan.
+Council directed that the Precise Plan area include the Change Area as well as the property at Moffett Boulevard and Middlefield Road (Valero gas station).
+Additionally, Council directed staff to study the inclusion of the properties at 500 West Middlefield Road (Willow Park homeowners association residential condominiums), 555 West Middlefield Road (AvalonBay residential apartment community), and 500 Moffett Boulevard (Shenandoah Square, a federally owned property controlled by the U.S. Army) into the Precise Plan boundaries.